Shenzhou 18: Mission

 The mission launched from Jiuquan Satellite Launch Center on board a Long March 2F rocket on 25 April 2024 at 12:59:00 UTC (20:59 China Standard Time), near the end of the Shenzhou 17 mission.
 Approximately 6.5 hours after launch, the spacecraft docked at the nadir port of the station's Tianhe core module.

 Spacewalks

 On 28 May 2024, Ye Guangfu and Li Guangsu carried out China's longest spacewalk to date, exiting the airlock of the Wentian lab module and spending approximately 8.5 hours installing space debris protection shields and inspecting the exterior of the station.

 Another spacewalk was conducted on 3 July 2024, during which Ye Guangfu and Li Cong installed further space debris protection shields on pipelines, cables, and other equipment.

 Return

 Shenzhou 18 successfully returned to Earth at 17:24 UTC on 3 November 2024.

 Crew

 Commander Ye Guangfu is the second person to visit the station twice, having previously flown to Tiangong on Shenzhou 13.
+He is responsible for the whole operation since launch and landing.
+Li Cong and Li Guangsu are former pilots.
+Li Cong is responsible for the station’s experiments and health maintenance operations while Li Guangsu is responsible for the maintenance of the space station while conducting experiments.